General Zuazua

-General Zuazua Municipality is a municipality and town in the northeastern Mexican state of Nuevo León, it is located in the north-central part of the state, which has been called peripheral region because of its proximity to Monterrey metropolitan area.
-The municipality is recognized in Nuevo León because of its well-known Rodeos and the Empalmes, a local dish from this municipality.
+General Zuazua is a municipality and town in the northeastern Mexican state of Nuevo León, it is located in the north-central part of the state, which has been called peripheral region because of its proximity to Monterrey metropolitan area.
+The municipality is known for its rodeos and for empalmes, a street food that originated in this area.

 Name

-The name honors General Juan Zuazua Esparza, who fought in the Reform War (1857–1860).
+The name honors General :es:Juan Zuazua, who fought in the Reform War (1857–1860).